Sediment control practices

 Temporary swaleA temporary swale is a ditch stabilized with seed and mulch.
 This practice functions similarly to an earth dike to divert runoff to a desired location on the construction site.

 Sediment trapA sediment trap is an excavated area designed to store sediment runoff and detain the drainage flowing into it.
 The sediment trap allows some sediment to precipitate from the drainage before being discharged to receiving streams.

 Not all of the sediment is filtered out of the discharge because of the nature of the soils.
 Clay soils remain suspended much longer than sandy soils.
 Therefore, it is possible to see discharge from a sediment trap that appears sediment laden.

 A sediment basin is similar to a sediment trap but is designed to handle a larger drainage area than a sediment trap.
 Often a stormwater best management practice (BMP) is used as a sediment basin during the construction phase.
 After the site is stabilized, the accumulated sediment is removed and the sediment basin is converted to the BMP.

-Super silt fence is a device very similar to silt fence except that the geotextile fabric is placed against chain link fencing.
-Additionally, the wooden stakes are replaced with six foot fence posts driven into the ground three feet deep.
-Super silt fence is designed to handle runoff from larger drainage areas than silt fence.
-Super silt fence is also used in areas where minor concentrations of water may occur.
+A super silt fence is a device very similar to a silt fence except that the geotextile fabric is placed against chain link fencing.
+Additionally, the wooden stakes are replaced with 6-foot fence posts driven into the ground 3 feet deep.
+A super silt fence is designed to handle runoff from larger drainage areas than a silt fence.
+A super silt fence is also used in areas where minor concentrations of water may occur.